Exxon Mobil: The Upcycle Is Helping

 Downstream, on the other hand, was a true standout during the quarter.
 Refining and Distribution delivered differential performance, as better pricing for products - in significant part due to the hurricanes - drove the margin higher by ~$520 million sequentially, from the already very strong Q2 2017 result.
 This impact was only partially offset by the direct negative impact from the hurricane that the company estimates at $160 million.

-(Source: Exxon Mobil Corp Q3 2017 Investor Presentation; the emphasis by ZEA)
+(Source: Exxon Mobil Corp.
+Q3 2017 Investor Presentation; the emphasis by ZEA)

 For Chemicals, which is the smallest of Exxon's three operating segments, the company reported an operating earnings contribution that was flattish sequentially, as a significant improvement in volumes and product mix was largely offset by weaker margins.

-(Source: Exxon Mobil Corp Q3 2017 Investor Presentation; the emphasis by ZEA)
+(Source: Exxon Mobil Corp.
+Q3 2017 Investor Presentation; the emphasis by ZEA)

 Looking Ahead